In Chicago, gun deaths take no holiday

 Violent crime drops 14% in 2017, police say

-President Donald Trump immediately took to Twitter on Friday to tout federal involvement even though the police department's first deputy superintendent, Kevin Navarro, said discussions about ATF assistance commenced in November during the previous administration.
+President Donald Trump immediately took to Twitter on Friday to tout federal involvement, even though the police department's first deputy superintendent, Kevin Navarro, said discussions about ATF assistance commenced in November during the previous administration.

 Trump had threatened to send in help early in his administration after months of campaigning against crime in Chicago and other major cities.